jonnyeom/jonnyeom.com/src/Content/Post/upgrade-symfony-from-44-to-51.md

+---
+title: Upgrading my symfony application from 4.4 to 5.1
+description: Just a short overview of what I did to update my symfony applications to 5.1
+date: July 4, 2020
+tags:
+    - Symfony
+---

 # Upgrading my symfony application from 4.4 to 5.1

 Just a short overview of what I did to update my symfony applications to 5.1